About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

 An undergraduate degree which provides a foundation for the teaching of a specialist subject.
-Subject Knowledge Enhancement may be recommended.
+Subject Knowledge Enhancement may be recommended if required.

 We are looking for confident and capable applicants who demonstrate true commitment to a teaching career and a robust, determined, positive attitude.
 We are looking for trainees who can fit very well into their school team, who can respond positively to feedback and who can make a valuable contribution to school life.
 We are not looking for a 'finished product' but for trainees who demonstrate real potential to succeed.
 Candidates should be able to communicate effectively with a whole range of people and be engaging, warm and sociable.
 They should be organised, prepared and professional.